fmtayag/Star-Fighter/README.txt

 █ CHANGELOGS

-UPDATE 1.1.2
+UPDATE 1.1.3
-- Fixed an issue with fullscreen mode not appearing correct with certain resolutions
-- code cleanup...bug fixes...boring stuff
-- updated the game version to the correct version...whoops. i always miss something.
-- included the license in the distributables
+- Fixed diagonal speed of the player